RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

 I usually make an architectural decision to separate the incoming email infrastructure with the business logic in the lambda code. _You don't have to do this_, but I do it for two reasons:

  * Serverless is not great at handling resources that are not tightly coupled to your lambdas.
-It does allow you to add custom resources at the end of your `serverless.yml` file, but this is typically just CloudFormation code anyway, and brings us to the next point...
+It does allow you to add custom resources at the end of your `serverless.yml` file, but this is typically just Cloudformation code anyway, and brings us to the next point...
- * The email pipeline should be a more permanent fixture, and shouldn't be tightly coupled to the serverless deployment in my opinion.
+ * The email pipeline should be a more permanent fixture, and shouldn't be tightly coupled to the Serverless deployment in my opinion.
 If you want to tear down and re-deploy your lambdas, if your email pipeline is managed by the `serverless.yml` file then it will be torn down as well.
 I think it is better to de-couple them.

-Because of this, serverless needs to be told that you have a pre-configured S3 bucket and it needs to run some custom lambdas to be able to access it.
+Because of this, Serverless needs to be told that you have a pre-configured S3 bucket and it needs to run some custom lambdas to be able to access it.
 In order to do this, the following policy needs to be added to the `ServerlessDeploymentRole`:

 ```
   MyServerlessDeploymentRole: